-Following the assumption of a uniform distribution of classes of features (Eq.~\ref{eq:uniform}), all the combinations of features have the same probability to occur in our dataset.
-This assumption allows us to study the problem of reporting and define some baselines of features and their classes that we could report.
+\point{User uniqueness via surprisal analysis assuming uniform distributions:} Following the assumption of a uniform distribution of classes of features (Eq.~\ref{eq:uniform}), all the combinations of features have the same probability to occur in our dataset.
+This assumption allows us to study the problem of data reporting and define some baselines of features and their classes that we could report.
 In Table~\ref{table:surprisal-uniform} we compute the theoretical surprisal bits of a system that has the features mentioned earlier and are shown in individual rows in the table.
 The granularity of reporting, \ie the number of independent and uniformly distributed classes is reported in each column for each row.

-We begin by assuming that the \toolname client reports back the features exactly as collected without any generalization.
+We begin by assuming that the \toolname reports back the features exactly as collected without any generalization.
 This scenario is hypothetical, but can give us a baseline understanding of what we are dealing with respect to surprisal bits.
 We assume that the age ranges from 0 to 99 years, the user could be from any of the 240 different countries of the world and that the reporting is in 1-hour bins.
 We also assume that the client reports back the 1st-party domains they browse through (\eg 500 distinct values) and the trackers they have encountered and performed cookie synchronization (\eg 200 distinct values).
 The price keyword can take only 1 distinct value because each DSP is using one keyword, but the price value can obviously vary.
 Thus, we assume this price value can take 200 distinct values.
-In this hypothetical scenario, there is no aggregation so the surprisal, as expected is really high ($>60$ bits).
+In this hypothetical scenario, there is no aggregation so the surprisal, as expected, is high ($>60$ bits).

 Next, we assume that the tool performs aggregation of the distinct classes of some of the features, to explore a more realistic setup.
-For example, by just grouping the age in 5 distinct ranges, we reduce the surprisal bits by 5.
+For example, by just grouping the age into 5 distinct ranges, we reduce the surprisal bits by 5.
 Grouping the reported time of day in 3-hour intervals seems to have only a small impact to the overall surprisal rate.
-In contrast, by eliminating the cookie synchronization DSP, and reporting back only if CS took place (2 distinct values) greatly reduces the overall surprisal by almost 7 bits.
-Also, if instead of reporting the 1st-party domain we report only 30 distinct IAB categories, we reduce the surprisal by over 4 bits.
+In contrast, by eliminating the cookie synchronization DSP, and reporting back only if CS took place (2 distinct values) we greatly reduce the overall surprisal by almost 7 bits.
+Also, if instead of reporting the 1st-party domain, we report only 30 distinct IAB categories, we reduce the surprisal by over 4 bits.